 I've been observing this project for years now.
 Skipping over the endless iterations of the architectural paperasse, I'll dive right into the basic parameters of the new hotel which are suprisingly hard to fish out from the somewhat pompous press release.

-The developers decided to celebrate the newspaper legacy by taking the metaphor afforded by it as far as common sense would allow and even beyond.
-Thus, pretty much everything in the hotel is christened with a press-related name.
+The developers decided to celebrate the obvious newspaper legacy by taking the metaphor afforded by it as far as common sense would allow and even beyond.
+So, pretty much everything in the hotel is named with a press-related name.
 Hungry?
-Try the menu at “Gazette”, the hotel’s “cuisine du terroir” restaurant!
+Try the menu at "Gazette", the hotel's "cuisine du terroir" restaurant!
 In the mood for a drink?
-Why, “Reporter”, the hotel’s bar, is right there, waiting to serve you all the martinis your highly confidential source is willing to imbibe.
+Why, "Reporter", the hotel's bar, is right there, waiting to serve you all the martinis your highly confidential source is willing to imbibe.
 You get the idea - basically, stay at Le Westin and pretend to be a member of the dying breed.